 Project for Improving Water Access and Agriculture Income (PIWAAI)

-Project for Improving Water Access and Agriculture Income (PIWAAI) is a three year project funded by Minstry of Foreign Affair, Japan, and is being jointly implemented by Peace Winds Japan and Institution for Suitable Actions for Prosperity (ISAP) at Balefi Rural Municipality, Sunkoshi Rural Municipality, and Melamchi Municipality of Sindhupalchok District since March 2020.
-PIWAAI has two components (WASH and Agriculture) being implemented simultaneously.
-The major objective of the project is impoving living standards of rural population of Sindhupalchok district through improved access to safe drinking water and increased income through agriculture extension.
+Project for Improving Water Access and Agriculture Income (PIWAAI) was a three year project funded by Minstry of Foreign Affair, Japan, and was jointly implemented by Peace Winds Japan and Institution for Suitable Actions for Prosperity (ISAP) at Balefi Rural Municipality, Sunkoshi Rural Municipality, and Melamchi Municipality of Sindhupalchok District since March 2020 to August 2023.
+PIWAAI had two components (WASH and Agriculture) being implemented simultaneously.
+The major objective of the project was to improve living standards of rural population of Sindhupalchok district through improved access to safe drinking water and increased income through agriculture extension.

 WASH is one of the components of the three year project PIWAAI.
-During the project period, it aims to construct 15 Water Supply Schemes (WSS).
+During the project period, it aimed to construct 15 Water Supply Schemes (WSS).

 The beneficiary population were provided with at least 65 liters of drinkable water per capita per day.
 The fetching time for water decreased from two hours to five minutes after the project intervention in the 3 WSSs.